FAQ for Course Reserves

 - Links to articles in ZSR Library article databases

-- Links to electronic books in ZSR collection
+- Links to electronic books and streaming videos in ZSR collection

 - Items you request to be purchased by ZSR

 Are there items I can’t place on Course Reserves?